logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 **Experiment**

 A single python program that runs with a set of predefined hyperparameters.
+This is the basic mode

 **Parallel Experiments**